Michael Harris II Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, the 10th-best in the league.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in the league.

-- The Rays have a 3.71 team ERA that ranks fourth among all league pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.68).

-- Rays pitchers combine to rank 11th in baseball in home runs given up (93 total, one per game).
+- The Rays rank 11th in baseball in home runs allowed (94 total, one per game).

-- Glasnow gets the start for the Rays, his eighth of the season.
-He is 2-2 with a 4.50 ERA and 56 strikeouts in 36 2/3 innings pitched.
+- Bradley (5-4) gets the starting nod for the Rays in his 13th start of the season.
+He's put together a 5.11 ERA in 56 1/3 innings pitched, with 76 strikeouts.

-- The right-hander's last appearance came on Saturday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his most recent outing on Sunday against the Seattle Mariners, the righty tossed 3 1/3 innings, giving up five earned runs while surrendering nine hits.

-- The 29-year-old has put together a 4.50 ERA and 14 strikeouts per nine innings across seven games this season, while allowing a batting average of .239 to his opponents.
+- In 12 games this season, the 22-year-old has put up a 5.11 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.